rubenbupe/portfolio/README.md

 npm run dev
 ```

+3. (Optional) Add your resume to the `public` folder so that the button on the homepage can link to it.
+The resume should be named `resume.pdf`.

 ## Building the website

 The build process generates a production-ready version of the website that can be served using a static file server.